chloejones9464/loop-and-thread/README.md

 ## Credits
   - Code & Text Content
   I used most of these websites for help on several things!!
+It's crazy to see that others have the same issues and way on thinking.
    - Crispy forms
    - Django GitHub docs
    - Pixelied - PNG to WEBP Converter